DarrelASandbox/playground-go/chris_james/README.md

 # Run tests with verbose output
 go test -v

+# To run all tests in a Go project, including those in subdirectories
+go test ./...
 ```

 It is important to question the value of your tests.
 It should not be a goal to have as many tests as possible, but rather to have as much confidence as possible in your code base.
 Having too many tests can turn in to a real problem and it just adds more overhead in maintenance.
 Every test has a cost.